NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 share permissions to a security group that includes all the members of the corresponding department only.

             c.
-On each department’s shared folder, configure a Department classification property value that
+On each department's shared folder, configure a Department classification property value that
                 corresponds to the name of the department.

             d.
-On each department’s shared folder, apply a central access policy that assigns to members of the appropriate department Full Control permissions on files assigned with a matching Department value classification.
+On each department's shared folder, apply a central access policy that assigns to members of the appropriate department Full Control permissions on files assigned with a matching Department value classification.